 The New York State Unified Court System provides a number of ADA accommodations and other reasonable accommodations for those who need assistance while pursuing their case in court.

 If you or a witness do not speak English well, you can tell the clerk when you file your lawsuit, and they will assign an official interpreter to your case.

-Can I Have a Lawyer Represent Me in Monroe County Small Claims?
+Can I Have a Lawyer Represent Me in New York Small Claims?

-In Monroe County, you are allowed to have a lawyer assist you and represent you in court.
-This decision is up to you to make, and although getting a lawyer seems like an obvious decision, legal fees can quickly add up.
-This shouldn’t discourage you from proceeding in small claims court on your own.
+Yes.
+You are allowed to have a lawyer assist you and represent you in court.
+This decision is up to you to make, and although getting a lawyer seems like an obvious decision, it is important to note that legal fees can quickly add up.
+This shouldn’t discourage you from proceeding with small claims on your own.

-Just like you have the option of hiring a lawyer to represent you, the other party in your case does as well.
+Consider that just like you have the choice to hire a lawyer, the other party in your case does as well.
 In the case that both parties decide to have a lawyer represent them, the judge can move the case from small claims to civil court.

 Is Small Claims Court My Only Option?

 If you do not wish to file a New York small claims lawsuit, other options are available to you.

 Consider filing a Government Complaint

 In New York, several government agencies handle consumer complaints against companies or individuals.
 Below we have included some of the main government agencies that handle complaints.